Sexual Health

 Should I get checked?

-Sometimes a Sexual Health Clinic will contact you and ask you to come in for treatment.
+Crucial: Sometimes a Sexual Health Clinic will contact you and recommend treatment.
 This means that you have been named as a sexual contact by someone they are treating for an STI.
+You should get tested, even if you feel fine as you can have an infection and not be aware of it.